abdelrhmaKotb/sakilaAPI/README.md

 - [Documentation](https://documenter.getpostman.com/view/18968433/2s93Y3ug3i)

-## Usage
-- The REST endpoints can be accessed at http://localhost:8090/sakilaAPI/rest
-- The SOAP endpoints can be accessed at http://localhost:8090/sakilaAPI/soap
 ## REST API Reference

 - The REST API provides endpoints for CRUD operation at all the resources in addintion to enpoints for the bussines logic.